Foreign travel advice

 The penalties for drug trafficking, smuggling and possession, of even residual amounts, of drugs are severe.
 In some cases, the death penalty could apply.
 There is no distinction in Omani law between ‘soft’ and ‘hard’ drugs; both are treated with equal severity.

-Residents can get a licence to drink alcohol at home from the Royal Oman police and licensed hotels and restaurants sell alcohol.
-It is an offence to drink, or be drunk, in public.
+Licensed hotels and restaurants sell alcohol.
+If you live in Oman, you can get a licence to drink alcohol at home from the Royal Oman police.
+It’s an offence to drink, or be drunk, in public.
 The legal age for drinking alcohol is 21.

 Homosexuality is illegal in Oman.